GoogleChrome/developer.chrome.com/site/en/docs/web-platform/navigation-api/index.md

 Single-page applications, or SPAs, are defined by a core feature: dynamically rewriting their content as the user interacts with the site, instead of the default method of loading entirely new pages from the server.

 While SPAs have been able to bring you this feature via the History API (or in limited cases, by adjusting the site's #hash part), it's a [clunky API][clunky-history-api] developed long-before SPAs were the norm—and the web is crying out for a completely new approach.
-The Navigation API is a proposed API that completely overhauls this space, rather than trying to simply patch History API's rough edges.
+The App History API is a proposed API that completely overhauls this space, rather than trying to simply patch History API's rough edges.
 (For example, [Scroll Restoration][scroll-restoration] patched the History API rather than trying to reinvent it.)

 {% Aside %}

-The Navigation API is currently in development, and available in Chrome 95 and beyond behind the "Experimental Web Platform features" flag.
+The App History API is currently in development, and available in Chrome 95 and beyond behind the "Experimental Web Platform features" flag.
 [Check out a demo here][demo].

 {% endAside %}

-This post describes the Navigation API at a high level.
+This post describes the App History API at a high level.
 If you'd like to read the technical proposal, [check out the Draft Report in the WICG repository][wicg-report].

 ## Example Usage

-To use the Navigation API, start by adding a "navigate" handler for the `NavigationNavigationEvent` event on the global `Navigation` object.
+To use the App History API, start by adding a "navigate" handler for the `AppHistoryNavigationEvent` event on the global `appHistory` object.
 This event is fundamentally _centralized_: it will fire for all types of navigations, whether because the user performed an action (such as clicking a link, submitting a form, or going back and forward) or when navigation is triggered programmatically (i.e., via your site's code).
 In most cases, it lets your code override the browser's default behavior for that action.
 For SPAs, that likely means keeping the user on the same page and loading or changing the site's content.